SSCPSTechIntern/Progress-Report-Manager/README.md

 ## Download And Print Scripts
 There are actually two scripts.
-One python script to download Progress Reports as PDFS from Google Drive (using GAM).
+One python script to download Progress Reports as PDFs from Google Drive (using GAM).
 And a bash script to print them.

 The Google Apps Manager (or GAM) installation process has changed.
 It is much more automated and assumes the directory to install.
 It is now found in ~/bin/gam/.